SkylineCommunications/dataminer-docs/develop/schemadoc/Protocol/Protocol.Params.Param.Matrix.MatrixOptions.MatrixOption.md

 # MatrixOption element

-Specifies specific options for the look or behaviour of the matrix.
+Specifies specific options for the look or behavior of the matrix.

 ## Type